 The mindset of a Millennial millionaire

-Graham’s methods are simple and effective.
+Graham thinks like a millionaire.
 He prefers to eat at home instead of going out.
-He drives a used car and buys clothing from the discount section of H&M. And he sticks to the same budget no matter how much extra money he earns.
-Graham also uses leverage to invest, and his portfolio consists mostly of real estate and stocks.
+He drives a used car and buys clothing from the discount section of H&M. Graham also uses leverage to invest, and his portfolio consists mostly of real estate and stocks.
 Although we live in different countries, Graham and I seem to have a lot in common. 🙂

 If you want to build muscle, you have to lift weights.
 If you want to lose fat, you have to change your diet.
 Change requires commitment.
 Becoming a millionaire is no different.
 Graham explains that building wealth starts with the right mindset.